monero-rs/monero-rs/README.md

 The `experimental` feature enable the method `signature_hash` in `Transaction`, the method computes the message to be signed by the CLSAG signature algorithm.
 This method is featured as experimental at the moment because it lacks reviews and tests.

+### `database`

+The `database` feature enables the use of the `database` submodule which has types for interacting with a Monero database like `TransactionPruned`.
+It also enables the `pruning` module to help with interacting with a pruned database or peer.

 ## Contributing

 Contributions are generally welcome.
 If you intend to make larger changes please discuss them in an issue before PRing them to avoid duplicate work and architectural mismatches.